JustPupa/Chatter/README.md

 =====================
 ***Chatter*** is an application that combines the functions of a social network and a messenger Chats support the transfer of various types of `media`, and the `author's toolset` allows you to analyze the popularity of posts in the feed
+***
+To run the application you need to start both Kestrel and Vite servers:
+1) Start the Kestrel server by running it in the code editor or calling the corresponding `Cozy_Chatter.exe` file
+2) Run Vite server by calling the ```npm run dev``` command in the terminal
+3) Navigate to the web address specified when starting the Vite server
+***
 Main files description
 =====================
 File/Directory Name            | Content